 This is a great beginner exercise for learning the squat movement.
 Hold a dumbbell or a kettlebell (or whatever available) like you would hold a goblet in front of you.
 Squat as low as you can without “spilling”.
 Tuck in your elbows so they come down between your thighs.
 In this way you will learn to spread your knees and squat between your legs.
 Great for warm up and/or as a finisher.

-I often super set the two variations of squat on toes with goblet squat.
+I often super set back extensions with goblet squat.

 I’m a fan of all forms of one leg exercises, but the favorite is the lunge walk.
 I simply take a pair of dumbbells in my hands and walk back and forth with long and deep strides.
 Good for.. everything really.